From £31,8007

 RIDE & HANDLING

-There’s no mistaking the Mini’s almost forcefully perky handling.
+Because there’s no mistaking the Aceman’s almost forcefully perky handling.
 Even in the more laid-back ‘Experience’ modes, the steering is quick and gives a darty turn-in, so that you feel like you’re benefitting from the Aceman’s wide yet stubby stance.
 It’s good fun, without feeling overly nervous, and it’s to the Mini’s benefit that it feels so different to all of its rivals when it comes to the way it goes down the road.

-But, ride comfort is the payoff for the Nintendo handling: You can’t add adaptive dampers to the Aceman, and the ride is rather busy.
-Vertical body movement is particularly noticeable as it bobs along restlessly, and the suspension thunks heavily over bigger intrusions.
-Sure, it’s damped well enough that it doesn’t get crashy or jarring, so is unlikely to be a deal breaker for anyone who’s keen on a Mini, but it can get tiresome on longer journeys.
+But, ride comfort is the payoff.
+You can’t add adaptive dampers to the Aceman, and the ride is busy; less so, on first inspection, in the more powerful Aceman SE, perhaps a little counterintuitively, than in the E model.
+Vertical body movement is particularly noticeable as the bobs restlessly along a country road, and the suspension thunks heavily over bigger intrusions.
+Sure, it’s damped well enough that it doesn’t get crashy or jarring, so is unlikely to be a deal breaker for anyone who’s keen on a Mini - but it can get tiresome on longer journeys.

 While we’re having a bit of a grumble, it’s worth pointing out that the Aceman’s turning circle of 11.1m is underwhelming for a small car.
 A lot of rivals, including the Jeep Avenger, Kia EV3 and Lexus LBX, manage closer to 10.5m.